Neurofibromin: Protein

 NF1 encodes neurofibromin (NF1), which is a 320-kDa protein that contains 2,818 amino acids.
 Neurofibromin is a GTPase-activating protein (GAP) that negatively regulates Ras pathway activity by accelerating hydrolysis of Ras-bound guanosine triphosphate (GTP).
 Neurofibromin localizes in the cytoplasm; however, some studies have found neurofibromin or fragments of it in the nucleus.
 Neurofibromin does contain a nuclear localization signal that is encoded by exon 43, but whether or not neurofibromin plays a role in the nucleus is currently unknown.
 Neurofibromin is ubiquitously expressed, but expression levels vary depending on the tissue type and developmental stage of the organism.
 Expression is at its highest level in adult neurons, Schwann cells, astrocytes, leukocytes, and oligodendrocytes.

 The catalytic RasGAP activity of neurofibromin is located in a central portion of the protein, that is called the GAP-related domain (GRD).
 The GRD is closely homologous to RasGAP and represents about 10% (229 amino acids) of the neurofibromin sequence.
 The GRD is made up of a central portion called the minimal central catalytic domain (GAPc) as well as an extra domain (GAPex) that is formed through the coiling of about 50 residues from the N- and C- terminus.
 The Ras-binding region is found in the surface of GAPc and consists of a shallow pocket that is lined by conserved amino acid residues.

 In addition to the GRD, neurofibromin also contains a Sec14 homology-like region as well as a pleckstrin homology-like (PH) domain.
 Sec14 domains are defined by a lipid binding pocket that resembles a cage and is covered by a helical lid portion that is believed to regulate ligand access.
 The PH-like region displays a protrusion that connects two beta-strands from the PH core that extend to interact with the helical lid found in the Sec14 domain.
 The function of the interaction between these two regions is presently unclear, but the structure implies a regulatory interaction that influences the helical-lid conformation in order to control ligand access to the lipid binding pocket.

+Neurofibromin also contains two short leucine/isoleucine-rich motifs, termed M1 and M2, that mediate direct binding to estrogen receptor-α (see Function).
+These motifs are evolutionarily conserved among vertebrates but are absent from NF1 homologs in Drosophila and yeast, organisms that lack an ER ortholog.
+Residues within M1 and M2 are recurrently mutated in cancer, including ER-positive breast cancer.